 Redstrom spent the next month at UVA, relearning how to swallow and how to walk up a flight of stairs.
 His withered muscles and oxygen-depleted brain started regaining their strength.

-Like many patients who spend a long stretch of time in the hospital, he experienced hallucinations, confusion and strange dreams.
+Like many long-term hospital patients, he experienced hallucinations, confusion and strange dreams.
 Convinced his caregivers were trying to kill him, he got his hands on a phone and dialed 911.
 In a recurring dream, he lay on a bed, dying, a group of masked people standing over him.
 He would reach out his arms, pushing, but the masked people told him to relax.

 The cost of his transplant exceeded $2 million, he said.
 A small portion of that falls to him, but he describes the financial responsibility as manageable, thanks to his health insurance.

-UVA has performed four lung transplants for COVID patients, and about 50 have been conducted nationwide.
+UVA has performed four lung transplants for COVID patients, and more than 130 have been conducted nationwide.
 All survived the surgery, Roeser said.
-Even though COVID cases are declining, Mannem expects UVA to perform more pandemic-related lung transplants, as some COVID patients may not survive in the long-term due to the damage done to their lungs.
+Even though COVID cases are declining, Mannem expects UVA to perform more pandemic-related lung transplants, as some COVID patients may not survive in the long term due to the damage done to their lungs.

 “Everything was aligned for me to make it,” Redstrom said.

 He doesn’t know his donor’s name, age or gender.
 In the fall, he will be allowed to contact the donor’s family, should they want to reciprocate.
-He’s not sure how he’ll begin to say thank you.
 The donor, he said, is his story’s “anonymous hero.”

 There’s something about Redstrom’s personality that wasn’t there before, his mother said.
 His sense of gratitude is evident.
 Redstrom said the ordeal has made him kinder and more accepting.
 Sometimes, it still feels surreal to him.
 Only recently would he allow himself to look at pictures of him from the hospital, momentarily pausing his walk forward to consider the past.

-In April, Redstrom pinned a bib to his shorts, tied his running shoes and walked four miles on the roads around Powhatan High School for the UVA donor dash, an event that supports the UVA Transplant Center.
+In April, Redstrom pinned a bib to his shorts, tied his running shoes and walked 4 miles on the roads around Powhatan High School for the UVA Donor Dash, an event that supports the UVA Transplant Center.
 He took it slow, strolling with his mother, niece and Romance.

 He got back in the pool at ACAC.
 At first, he could swim only a few feet.
 Then he achieved an entire lap.
-Now, he can finish nearly 50 laps in one outing.
+Now, he can finish nearly 50 laps in an outing.